"Showmances" : Why They Should Be Embraced and Not Frowned Upon

 Close friendships are a form of love.
 We chose people to add to our lives, like honorary family members, and we love them as if they were our own.
 We might not say it, but it’s true.
 Platonic love is a powerful and important force in all of our lives.

 Love, however, is tricky.
-It bends and weaves and can be mistaken for something that it is not.
+It bends and weaves and can be mistaken for something it is not.
 It’s not uncommon for close friends of compatible genders and orientations to wonder about their feelings and perhaps even mistake platonic affection for romantic love.
-Sometimes these thoughts are fleeting, other times they may result in a brief romantic endeavour, and occasionally a beautiful and lifelong partnership is born.
+Sometimes, these thoughts are fleeting; other times, they may result in a brief romantic endeavor, and occasionally, a beautiful and lifelong partnership is born.

-Add in the element of fabricated romance between onstage lovers, and the natural tricksiness of love becomes supercharged to the extreme.
-Not only will actors spend vast amounts of time together, potentially becoming very close friends, but they will also spend most of that time tapping into their romantic emotions and ‘pretending’ to be infatuated with their friend.
+Add in the fabricated romance between onstage lovers, and the natural tricksiness of love becomes supercharged to the extreme.
+Not only will actors spend vast amounts of time together, potentially becoming very close friends, but they will also spend most of that time tapping into their romantic emotions and ‘pretending’ to be infatuated with their friends.

 Do you see where I’m going?

-In the event that romance does blossom, there is often speculation as to the ‘realness’ of it all.
-It is true that some such relationships do fall apart after productions come to an end, but that is by no means the rule.
-Moreover, even if that does happen, it does not invalidate the romance as having been anything other than real at the time.
-Just because emotions change does not mean that the feelings which came before were lies.
+If romance blossoms, there is often speculation about the ‘realness’ of it all.
+Some such relationships do indeed fall apart after productions end, but that is by no means the rule.
+Moreover, even if that does happen, it does not invalidate the romance as anything other than real at the time; just because emotions change does not mean that the feelings that came before were lies.

-One of the great pleasures of theatre is that it teaches us to be open to ourselves and to others.
+One of the great pleasures of theatre is that it teaches us to be open to ourselves and others.
 In the midst of so much vulnerability, emotions will always run high.
-It can be beautiful, it can have consequences, but it is all very real.
+It can be beautiful and have consequences, but it is all very real.

 Obviously, I am not suggesting that all actors who play couples are designed to fall for each other.
 Actors are consummate professionals who are more than capable of putting their true feelings aside for their craft.
-There are plenty of people who play lovers who are just friends, are generally ambivalent to one and another, or even dislike each other intensely.
-True romance is by no means required to play such parts, nor is it an inevitable result.
+Plenty of people play lovers who are just friends, are generally ambivalent to one another, or even dislike each other intensely.
+True romance is not required to play such parts, nor is it an inevitable result.

 In the end, does it really matter what the mechanics of affection are?
-The possible effects of playing fictional lovers on real-world romance are fun to speculate about, but at the end of the day, all that matters is that people are happy together, regardless of how their love blossomed or how long it lasts.
+The possible effects of playing fictional lovers on real-world romance are fun to speculate about, but at the end of the day, all that matters is that people are happy together, regardless of how their love blossoms or lasts.

 Personally, I wish them all the best.